taiwins/taiwins/README.md

 you will need following dependencies

 - Pixman
-- libweston(if you have an nvidia graphics card you may need weston-eglstream)
 - xkbcommon
+- xwayland
+- libx11, libxcb (if you want X11 backen support)
 - libinput
 - wayland
 - wayland protocols